 This has allowed broadband providers to offer guarantees on whole home WiFi coverage, with promised minimum speeds in every room, simply by providing customers mesh extenders to use alongside their router.

-While WiFi guarantees usually come with an additional monthly cost, they also often offer money back if they fail to deliver the speeds and coverage promised.
+While WiFi guarantees usually come with an additional monthly cost, they can also offer money back if they fail to deliver the speeds and coverage promised.

 At a glance: WiFi guarantees by provider